SirProdigle/problog/content/projects/gameboy-image-converter/index.md

     caption="The simple interface makes conversion easy for everyone"
     >}}

+## How to do hardware-accurate palette limits?
+- Check the "Limit to 4 colors per tile, 8 palettes (For GB Studio development only)" box
+- Adjust the sliders to your desired number of colors
+- Click "Convert Image"

+## How to do hardware-accurate tile limits?
+- Check the "Reduce to 192 unique 8x8 tiles (Not needed for LOGO scene mode)" box
+- Adjust the "Tile similarity threshold" slider.
+This will merge tiles that share the % of pixels specified.
+Raising or lowering this will change how tiles are merged & reduced.
+- Click "Convert Image"
+  {{< alert icon="triangle-exclamation" cardColor="#cc7000" iconColor="#1d3557" textColor="#f1faee" >}}
+  If you see <em>"Out of spare tiles"</em> in the console, then your image is too complex for the similarity threshold you've set, and you should lower it.
+  {{< /alert >}}

+  {{< alert icon="triangle-exclamation" cardColor="#cc7000" iconColor="#1d3557" textColor="#f1faee" >}}
+  If you see <em>"Consider increasing Tile Similarity Threshold"</em> in the console, then your image is too simple for the similarity threshold you've set, and you should consider raising it.
+  {{< /alert >}}

 {{< alert "wand-magic-sparkles" >}}
 Try it yourself at [gameboy.prodigle.dev](https://gameboy.prodigle.dev)
 {{< /alert >}}